wuxialearn/wuxialearn/README.md

 # Wuxia Learn

-Wuxia Laern is a free and open source Chinese language learning app.
+Wuxia Learn is a free and open source Chinese language learning app.